springzfx/cgproxy/readme.md

 - TPROXY

   A process listening on port (e.g.  12345)  to accept iptables TPROXY, for example v2ray's dokodemo-door  in tproxy mode.
-  - Why not REDIRECT?
-Because REDIRECT only supports tcp and ipv4.

 ## How to install